 They brought back Mika, who's an old favorite of mine, and they revamped her and characters like Birdie and Balrog into characters that actually look good and that I want to play, giving them entirely new attacks or drastic redesigns.
-Birdie is a really funny character now, a much better comic relief than Dan, El Fuerte or Rufus ever were.
+Birdie is a funny character now, a much better comic relief than Dan, El Fuerte or Rufus ever were.
 The old Street Fighter Alpha series Birdie was kinda gross looking, a mixture of lanky legs with Wario shoes and huge arms, all hunched over and odd.
-Fat Birdie not only has a more unique body type for the roster now and is waaay better animated, but thanks to the extra pounds he actually looks like a person with more balanced proportions.
+Fat Birdie not only has a more unique body type for the roster and is waaay better animated, but thanks to the extra pounds he actually looks like a person with more balanced proportions.
 It's not as flattering as Hakan or E. Honda's extra weight, but it works well.

-Overweight and ugly characters are never gonna be the most popular, but I for one really love him in this game, despite his new character trait just basically making him the character that's hungry all the time.
+Overweight and ugly characters are never gonna be the most popular, but I for one love him in this game, despite his new character trait just basically making him the character that's hungry all the time.
 You can do whatever you feel like with Birdie since not many people like him.
 You need a black dude for Alpha 1?
 No worries, we'll just redesign this white punk from Street Fighter 1 that nobody cares about.
 You need a fat comic relief character for Street Fighter V?
 No problem, we'll just make Birdie obsessed with junk food this time.
 I'm not gonna say him throwing down a banana peel that makes people trip is highbrow humor, but the way you can use that to trip an Akuma in the middle of doing his Raging Demon is exceptional.

 Several of the completely new characters are cool too, definitely more than the new guys in SF4.
 Rashid is the standout, being an Aladdin-type Disney hero with a likeable personality and a wild and fast playstyle based around generating wind.
 I also like Laura, everyone's sexy Brazilian big sis, though she's yet to get an outfit I particularly like.
 Necalli is fierce and looks amazing.
 FANG is...
 He's a weirdo, that's for sure.
 He's the character I least appreciate, but his design, personality and role in the story is also one of the best thought out of all of them.
-He's tailor made to make Street Fighter V's story work as the driving force behind the villains' plans, and he does a good job at that, but I'd lie to say I enjoyed his presence.
+He's tailor made to make Street Fighter V's story work as the driving force behind the villains' plans, and he does a good job at that, but I'd lie if I said I enjoyed his presence.
 He's also made to annoy so you really wanna kick his ass, and he's good at it.
 So when Street Fighter 6 rolls around, I'd put FANG up for least likely character to be in there.

 I'm too much of a scrub to accurately assess the systems, but I'll give it a shot.
 Over my months of playing, I've only managed to crawl up from the slums of Rookie all the way to the towering heights of Ultra Bronze.
 But I am having fun all the way!
 I enjoy playing as a good amount of the characters.
 The system changes are nice, with the V-system in particular giving everyone universal, simple button combinations for powerups or unique attacks.